Gacha Girls Corps: Manga

 A manga adaptation illustrated by Syuu Haruno began serialization in Micro Magazine's Comic Ride online magazine on March 30, 2018.
-The manga's chapters have been compiled into twelve tankōbon volumes as of May 2025.
+The manga's chapters have been compiled into fourteen tankōbon volumes as of June 2026.

 In December 2020, Kaiten Books announced that they had licensed the manga adaptation for English publication.
 The series was added to Azuki in June 2021 as a launch title.